How to Run PPC Campaigns in Google Ads

 For more examples you can go through this resources article on Google.

-Event is an interaction or an activity of a user on your landing page.
-For example, If, you have a lead gen landing page which offers prospects an ebook or a whitepaper, downloading is an event taking place on your landing page.
+An event is an interaction or an activity of a user on your post-click landing page.
+For example, If, you have a lead gen post-click landing page which offers prospects an ebook or a whitepaper, downloading is an event taking place on your post-click landing page.
 Hence you need to set up an event tracking goal to count this.

 Whenever someone enters an email address to download your ebook an event is counted in your analytics.

-When setting up event tracking in Google Analytics you have four conditions to fulfill, otherwise the goal will not trigger in Analytics.
+When setting up event tracking in Google Analytics you have four conditions to fulfill, otherwise the goal will not trigger in Analytics account.

 1. Category: Category is the name you want to give to a particular action.
 If we take the above ebook example, the particular case category would be ‘ebook’.

-2. Action: An action is a desired goal which you want prospects to take on your landing page.
+2. Action: An action is the desired goal which you want prospects to take on your post-click landing page.
 In this particular case, the desired action would be ‘download’.

 3. Label: Labels provide additional information to Analytics.
 Looking at the example above there is a possibility there are other ebooks you are offering to another audience segment.
 Giving a unique name to each ebook will help Google Analytics understand how many times a particular ebook was downloaded.